 Benefits of Carbon Laser Peel

-A carbon laser peel treatment takes only five to ten minutes to complete, and there is no discomfort or any form of pain.
+Takes only five to ten minutes with no discomfort or pain.

-The carbon laser peel gets rid of dead skin cells and blasts away blackheads, thus exfoliating the skin.
-As a result, the skin looks radiant, softer, and even-toned.
-Carbon laser peels can also reduce pore size.
+Removes dead skin cells and blackheads, leaving the skin radiant, softer, and even-toned.
+Can also reduce pore size.

 Chemical Peels

-A chemical peel is a popular skincare treatment used to improve the skin of the face, neck, and hands using a chemical solution.
-It exfoliates the upper layer of the skin, getting rid of the dead skin cells, and leaves a smoother, firmer, and younger-looking skin.
-The chemical peel is used to treat acne scars, aging skin, age spots, crow’s feet, melasma, shallow scars, hyperpigmentation, sagging skin, wrinkles, and sun-damaged skin.
+A chemical peel is a skincare treatment that improves the skin of the face, neck, and hands using a chemical solution.
+It exfoliates the upper skin layer, removing dead cells, and results in smoother, firmer, and younger-looking skin.
+Chemical peels are used to treat acne scars, aging skin, age spots, crow’s feet, melasma, shallow scars, hyperpigmentation, sagging skin, wrinkles, and sun damage.
+There are three types of chemical peels:

-The type of chemical peel to be used will depend on the clinician’s analysis of your skin.
+The choice of chemical peel depends on the clinician’s skin analysis.

 Superficial or Lunchtime Peel

-This type of chemical peel uses alpha-hydroxy acid or a mild acid to exfoliate the skin’s outer layer gently.
-This treatment refreshes the face, neck, chest, and hands, improves the appearance of rough skin, and treats skin discoloration.
+This type uses alpha-hydroxy acid or a mild acid to gently exfoliate the outer skin layer.
+It refreshes the face, neck, chest, and hands, improves rough skin, and treats discoloration.

 Medium Peel

-This type of peel uses trichloroacetic or glycolic acid, which penetrates the skin’s outer and middle layers, removing damaged skin cells in the process.
-It improves fine lines, wrinkles, age spots, freckles, and some skin discoloration and smooths out the rough skin.
-It is also sometimes used to treat precancerous skin growths such as actinic keratosis.
+This type uses trichloroacetic or glycolic acid to penetrate the outer and middle skin layers, removing damaged cells.
+It improves fine lines, wrinkles, age spots, freckles, discoloration, and rough skin.
+It can also treat precancerous growths like actinic keratosis.

 Deep Peel

-This type of chemical peel uses either phenol or trichloroacetic acid, which deeply penetrates the middle layer of the skin and eliminates damaged skin cells.
-This treatment gets rid of freckles, age spots, and shallow scars.
-However, it can only be performed on the face and can be done once.
+This type uses phenol or trichloroacetic acid to deeply penetrate the middle skin layer, eliminating damaged cells.
+It treats freckles, age spots, and shallow scars.
+However, it can only be performed on the face and only once.

 Ideal Candidate for Chemical Peels